 In 1926, Elsie Searles would have posted her letter to “Evie” (Evelyn Beaumont) at this Post Office.
 The postal service was an important and much valued means of communication in those days (and indeed, until the advent of digital communication technology).

-The neat well-maintained timber building located at 100 Eagle Street still houses the Longreach Post Office in 2017.
+The neat well-maintained timber building located at 100 Eagle Street still houses the Longreach Post Office today.
 That it is in such good condition, and in use over a century after it was built, is a credit to the people of Longreach.

 A Shire Hall for Longreach